Knowing the complete NABARD Grade A syllabus helps you understand what to study for each phase.

 - Quantity Comparisons

-To make it more convenient, here is the list of the most important, moderately important, and least important topics for the Quantitative Aptitude subject of the NABARD Grade A Phase 1 exam.
-This list is based on the PYQs analysis discussed above.
+To make it more convenient, here is the list of the most important, moderately important, and least important topics for the NABARD Grade A quant syllabus for the phase 1 2026 exam.

 - Eligibility